grz0zrg/wui/README.md

 Not well tested but should work in all modern browsers supporting **_ECMAScript 5_** and **_CSS3_**.

-Untested but **_IE < 11_** *may* have minor problems due to the use of 'pointer-events', 'flexbox' and others

-This library was not built to target mobiles devices, but it support touch events and the demo work ok with Safari on Ipad.
+This library was not built to target mobile devices, but it support touch events and the demo work ok with Safari on the Ipad.

+Tested and work ok with Chrome (30, 35, 40), Firefox (31, 37) and Safari (6, 7, 8).

+Tested and work ok with Opera 12.

+>IE 11   -> ok
+IE 10   -> WUI_ToolBar does not work correctly, due to the use of 'pointer-events' and 'flexbox' IE < 10 -> Not compatible
 <br/>

 ======